TylorS/typed/src/Effect/readme.md

-# @typed/fp/Effect
+# @fp/Effect

 > Algebraic effects for TypeScript

-This module is at the core of what most of `@typed/fp` is about, and is an approximation of algebraic effects using Typescript and Generator Functions.
+This module is at the core of what most of `@fp` is about, and is an approximation of algebraic effects using Typescript and Generator Functions.
 This module also exports instances of `fp-ts` typeclasses.